Logsdon Seminary

-Logsdon Seminary is a private Baptist seminary in Abilene, Texas associated with Hardin-Simmons University.
-The seminary offers the Master of Divinity degree, the Master of Arts degree, and the Doctor of Ministry degree.
+Logsdon Seminary was a private Baptist seminary in Abilene, Texas associated with Hardin-Simmons University.
+The seminary offered the Master of Divinity degree, the Master of Arts degree, and the Doctor of Ministry degree.
 The seminary was unable to build an adequate endowment to sustain the low revenue that seminary tuition rates typically generate, and the university announced a plan in early 2020 to close the seminary, with an appropriate "teach out" period for affected students.

 History

 The Logsdon School of Theology was named for Charles and Koreen Logsdon of Abilene.
 Mrs. Logsdon made the largest gift in the university's history to that date to establish the Logsdon School of Theology in memory of her husband.
 Construction for the school was completed in 1989 and it is located on the southeastern corner of Hardin-Simmons University's campus.
 The complex features classrooms, a distance learning and preaching facilities, and the Logsdon Chapel.
 In 1995, Logsdon School of Theology began offering seminary programs and by 2004 the HSU trustees officially established Logsdon Seminary.

 Hardin-Simmons University had persistent operational losses dating back to the 1970s.
 The Board of Trustees engaged higher education consultants in 2015, and committed to make the hard changes needed to balance annual budgets.
 In 2018, the university ended 9 undergraduate and 4 graduate programs and closed 5 campus extensions including Logsdon Seminary campuses in Coppell, Lubbock, Corpus Christi, and McAllen, and the Acton School of Business, offering generous separation agreements to members of the staff and faculty affected.
 Two years later, in 2020, the university announced that it would close Logsdon Seminary and end an additional 22 academic programs with one-year notice to affected faculty, and generous notice to staff.